ResearchComputing/Documentation/docs/compute/rclone.md

 key_file = /Users/jesse/.ssh/rclone_ssh_key
 user = jesse
 ```
-rclone is interactive and will prompt you for all of the above information.
-Here is the ouput of my interactive session when creating an endpoint with the above settings:
+Rclone is interactive and will prompt you for all of the above information.
+Here is the ouput of an example interactive session when creating an endpoint with the above settings:

 ```$  rclone config```

-* WINDOWS: Windows host users, cd to rclone file location and run
+**Windows:** Windows host users, cd to rclone file location and run:
 ```$ .\rclone.exe config```

 ```